sgielis/Master-thesis/README.md

 # Master-thesis

 In this master thesis, the variant calling step was adapted in order to detect and collect INDEL information.
-The renewed script is called 'snp_indel_calling' .
+The renewed script is called 'snp_indel_calling'.
 This script makes use of three other scripts that were adapted:

 - Filtering_indels collects all the INDELs called by SAMtools